dymaxionlabs/ideuy-py/README.md

-# ideuy
+# ideuy-py

-Python package for downloading images from IDEuy
+Python package for downloading the orthoimages from IDEuy

 ## Install